LITUATUI/pushevs.com/content/posts/pedro/2024-08-06-price-of-ev-battery-cells-continues-to-fall-in-china.md

 Anyway, a good 60 kWh CTP (cell to pack) battery costs around 3.500 euros (assembled cells in a case with TMS and BMS).
 So I ask kindly, dear carmakers stop overpricing EVs!

-Since the introduction of module-less LFP battery packs there's no reason why electrics cars can't compete with ICE (Internal Combustion Engine) cars on price and actually win.
+Since the introduction of module-less LFP battery packs there's no reason why electric cars can't compete with ICE (Internal Combustion Engine) cars on price and actually win.

 Moreover, with a decent public charging infrastructure and batteries that allow higher C-rates, electric cars actually don't need big and heavy batteries to please most people.